TechSupportCentral/website/README.md

 # TSC's Website
-The official website of Tech Support Central; mainly HTML with some PHP thrown in and CSS to make everything look pretty.
+The official website of Tech Support Central.

 ## Usage
 If for some reason you want to use this code, here is the setup: